exercism/csharp/docs/GENERATORS.md

 Also, if you find an issue with one of the existing generators or test suites simply open up the generator that you would like to update, make your changes, and then run the generators.

 ## Running The Generators
-This repository is coded against .NET Core.
+This repository is coded against [.NET Core](https://www.microsoft.com/net/core).
 To run all of the generators all you need to do is run the following command in the generators directory:

-`dotnet run generators`
+`dotnet run`

 This command will take all of the generators that are in the `Exercises` folder, and generate all of the test cases for that exercise.
 We use reflection to get all of the exercises, so if you are adding a new test, the test will be automatically included when running the generator.

-Once the generator has been ran, you can view the output of your generation by navigating to the test file for that exercise.
+Once the generator has been run, you can view the output of your generation by navigating to the test file for that exercise.
 As an example, the test suite for the Bob exercise can be found at:

-`csharp/exercises/bob/BobTest.cs`
+`exercises/bob/BobTest.cs`

 ## Submitting A Generator
 If you are satisfied with the output of your generator, we would love for you to submit a pull request!
 Please include your generator, updated test suite, and any other corresponding files that you may have changed.